minecraftGman/KaosDual/README.md

 ## How Write-Back Works

 When the game saves progress to a Skylander (XP, gold, abilities), it writes blocks back through the HID protocol to the Pico.
 The Pico re-encrypts the updated dump and sends it back to the ESP32 over UART (`MSG_WRITE_BACK`).
-The ESP32 saves it back to the original file on the SD card — so your Skylander's progress is preserved.
+The ESP32 saves it back to the original file on spiffs protocal for internal storage on the esp32 — so your Skylander's progress is preserved.

 ---